-Each of these documents will help you understand where the NIS Directive fits into the cyber security landscape.
-DSPs will have to be particularly organised, as they are expected to define their own information security measures proportionate and appropriate to the potential risks they face.
+DSPs must be particularly organised, as they are expected to define their own information security measures “appropriate and proportionate” to the risks they may face.
 These measures must address:

 - The systematic management of network and information systems, which will require organisations to map their information systems and set up appropriate policies, covering risk analysis, human resources, security of operations, security architecture, system lifecycle management and, where applicable, encryption.